Stock Checker

 Buy from Fanatec US

-Being an Xbox sim racer also means that currently, Fanatec is your best bet for a direct drive wheel.
-Much like the current PS5 racing wheel environment, Fanatec and Logitech are the only companies to have released an Xbox-compatible direct drive wheel.
+Being an Xbox sim racer also means that Fanatec is often your best bet for a direct drive wheel.
+Fanatec, MOZA Racing and Logitech are the only companies to have released an Xbox-compatible direct-drive wheel.

-And again, there are a few options for Xbox sim racers to choose from.
-There is the Fanatec CSL DD wheel, which is very similar to the GT DD Pro.
-It is available in both 5Nm and 8Nm strengths, and produces fantastically detailed force feedback given its small form factor.
+There are a few other options for Xbox sim racers.
+One is the Fanatec CSL DD wheel, which is very similar to the GT DD Pro.
+It is available in 5Nm and 8Nm strengths and produces fantastically detailed force feedback given its small form factor.

-Read our head to head DD1 vs DD2 comparison, for more detail on how the two most powerful Fanatec racing wheels compare.
+Read our Fanatec DD1 vs DD2 comparison, for more detail on how the two most powerful Fanatec racing wheels compare.

-There is also the Logitech Pro Racing Wheel which has an Xbox version.
-This racing wheel is incredibly impressive, especially with its Trueforce technology.
-It sits in between the CSL DD and the DD1 in terms of price and performance.
+Another great option that I loved when reviewing it is the Logitech Pro Racing Wheel which does have an Xbox version.
+This racing wheel is incredibly impressive, thanks to its Trueforce technology.
+I would say that it sits in between the CSL DD and the ClubSport DD in terms of performance.
+It didn’t feel as impressive as the newer ClubSport DD, but is an improvement over the older SL DD.

 Racing Wheel – Fanatec CSL DD